Strongly Secure Privacy Amplification Cannot Be Obtained by Encoder of Slepian-Wolf Code: Variational Distance Criterion

-In Section \ref{subsec:PA-SW}, we showed that the encoders of compression limit achieving codes can be used as functions for the privacy amplification which is secure in the sense of the normalized divergence criterion.
+In Section \ref{subsec:PA-SW}, we showed that the encoders of compression limit achieving codes can be used as functions for secure privacy amplification in the sense of the normalized divergence criterion.
 However, the following Theorem \ref{theorem-trade-off} shows a trade-off (with some exceptions) between the error probability $\varepsilon(\Phi_n)$ and the security parameter $\Delta(\phi_n)$ for any code $\Phi_n$.
-Then, the combination of Theorems \ref{theorem-trade-off} and \ref{theorem-delta-limit} states that we cannot use the encoders of any (good) Slepian-Wolf codes as functions for the secure privacy amplification if we employ the variational distance criterion. \begin{theorem} For arbitrary Slepian-Wolf code $\Phi_n = (\phi_n,\psi_n)$, we have